Where does evil come from?

 Bottom line, it’s an understatement to say that Satan delights in your suffering and brings into your life as much of it as he can get away with.
 But we must not fear him or submit to him; God calls us to trust Him — His Spirit who is in us is greater than Satan who is in the world (1 John 4:4).
-We submit ourselves to God and resist Satan; God will indwell us and Satan will flee from us (John 4:7), demonstrating his weakness before God’s strength and our faith.
+We submit ourselves to God and resist Satan; God will indwell us and Satan will flee from us (James 4:7), demonstrating his weakness before God’s strength and our faith.
 We run to God to defend us, to fight for us (Deuteronomy 3:22), and obey God’s law even amid the seductive temptation of the enemy.
 We memorize Scripture and rehearse the truth, so that we know a lie when we hear it — even when it is masterfully told us by an angel of light (Romans 12:2; Proverbs 3:1-8).

 However, even having developed the discernment to identify satan’s lies and armed ourselves with a battle strategy to counter them, we have not yet answered important questions about the nature and origin of evil.
 This discussion naturally leads us to some of these deep and difficult questions: If God is so good, and Satan is so bad, where did Satan come from in the first place?
 Did Satan become bad at some point?
 If so, how did that happen?
 Where did the tendency to evil come from in the first place? …

 To answer these questions, we have to start at the beginning…

 God created everything, including angels